kedacore/keda/CONTRIBUTING.md

 - [Code Quality](#code-quality)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Project governance

+KEDA project is an open source project governed according to rules described in [`GOVERNANCE`](GOVERNANCE.md).
+If you would love to become a maintainer to support our project please create an issue as described in [`GOVERNANCE`](GOVERNANCE.md).

 ## Getting Help